pyinstaller/pyinstaller/doc/operating-mode.rst

 Thus if your app crashes frequently, your users will lose disk space to multiple :file:`_MEI{xxxxxx}` temporary folders.

+It is possible to control the location of the :file:`_MEI{xxxxxx}` folder by using the ``--runtime-tmpdir`` command line option.
+The specified path is stored in the executable, and the bootloader will create the :file:`_MEI{xxxxxx}` folder inside of the specified folder.
+Please see :ref:`defining the extraction location` for details.

 ..
 Note::

     Do *not* give administrator privileges to a one-file executable